-At June 30, 2017, Harel Insurance must meet 60% of the amount of the capital requirements under the revised solvency requirements, as approved by the Finance Committee.
-The capital required to ensure the solvency of insurance companies will increase gradually by 5% each year, beginning with 60% of the SCR until the full SCR is reached.
+At September 30, 2017, Harel Insurance must meet 60% of the total capital requirements under the revised solvency requirements, as approved by the Finance Committee.
+The capital required to ensure the solvency of insurance companies will increase gradually by 5% each year, beginning with 60% of the SCR until the full SCR is reached in December 2024 ("the Scheduling Period").